 Associate Vice President of Academic and Campus Operations

 Greg Stone, Ph.D.

-Prior to his appointment as Provost, Dr. Stone was an Assistant Professor of English at TCC from 2006 to 2014.\He holds a doctorate in English from the University of Tulsa, as well as graduate and undergraduate degrees from Northeastern State University and Tulsa Community College.
+Prior to his appointment as AVP, Dr. Stone served as Provost of the Southeast Campus, and as Assistant Professor of English at TCC from 2006 to 2014.
+He holds a doctorate in English from the University of Tulsa, as well as graduate and undergraduate degrees from Northeastern State University and Tulsa Community College.

 Dr. Stone is a graduate of Leadership Tulsa Class 53.
 He has served as a volunteer for the Oxley Nature Center, Reading Partners, and the Oklahoma Center for Poets and Writers.
 He is also a landscape and plein air painter.
 He is a juried member of the Pastel Society of America and holds memberships in the Oklahoma Pastel Society and The Pastel Society of the Southwest.
 His work has been exhibited regionally and nationally.